Knowledge Hub

 How to franchise your business: Legal considerations

-In this guide, we take a look at the legal documents and considerations to successfully franchise your business.
-And, if you're ready to take the next step in creating and selling a franchise, our team of franchising law experts can provide the right legal support to help you reach your goals.
+In this article, our franchise legal experts examine the key legal documents and considerations for successfully franchising your business.
+If you're ready to take the next step in franchising your business or selling your franchise, our team of franchise law solicitors can provide the proper legal support to help you reach your goals.

 Legal documents needed to franchise your business

-• An exclusivity agreement - when entering negotiations with a franchisee, you may ask the franchisee to enter an exclusivity agreement to prevent the franchisee from entering talks with another franchisor during the exclusivity period
+• Exclusivity agreement - When entering negotiations with a franchisee, you may request that the franchisee enter an exclusivity agreement to prevent them from engaging in talks with another franchisor during the exclusivity period.

-• A lease or sub-lease or licence - if you lease or own the premises where the franchisee will operate the business then you will need the franchisee to sign a commercial property agreement
+• A lease, sub-lease, or licence - if you lease or own the premises where the franchisee will operate the business, then you will need the franchisee to sign an appropriate lease / sub-lease or licence (as applicable)

-• An intellectual property agreement - a separate licence granting the franchisee the right to use your IP may be necessary
+• Intellectual property agreement - a separate licence granting the franchisee the right to use your IP may be necessary.

 Selling a franchise

-From a commercial solicitor’s perspective selling a franchise is similar to selling a business; your buyer will want to undertake due diligence and their lawyers will want to negotiate on aspects of the deal.
-However, unlike a business sale, you will have an ongoing business and contractual relationship with your franchisee.
-You are not their employer or business partner or competitor, more of a CEO, with the precise details of your powers and responsibilities and their obligations contained in the franchise agreement.
+Selling a franchise is similar to selling a business; your buyer will want to conduct due diligence, and their lawyers will likely negotiate various aspects of the contract.
+However, unlike a business sale, you will have an ongoing business and contractual relationship with your franchisee, which should be taken into account during negotiations.

-Franchising lawyers recommend that your franchise paperwork is in order before you commence the franchise sales process.
+Your franchise paperwork must be in order before you commence the franchise sales process.
 For example:

-• Writing your franchise manual and testing it during the pilot franchise period
+• Preparing your franchise manual and testing it during the pilot period.

-• If commercial premises are part of the franchise deal make sure you understand what is required; such as the landlord’s consent to a sub-lease
+• If commercial premises are part of the franchise deal, make sure you understand any relevant requirements, such as the landlord’s consent to a sub-lease.

 The franchise agreement

-The franchise agreement governs your relationship with your franchisees and provides both franchisor and franchisee with protection.
-Important protective clauses in the franchise agreement include:
+The franchise agreement governs your relationship and provides both franchisor and franchisee with protection.
+Important clauses include:

-• Payments – whether it is the initial franchise fee, regular monthly payments, or training and advertising fees, it is important to have a clear payment schedule and, if necessary, audit and inspection rights.
-Read more on making money from franchising
+• Payments – whether it is the initial franchise fee, regular monthly payments, or training and advertising fees - it is essential to have a clear payment schedule.
+Read more on making money from franchising.

-• Use of trademarks and other Intellectual Property (IP) – you will need to have protected your IP through registration (such as your trademark) and you may need your franchisee to sign a separate IP agreement.
-It is important that the franchise documentation restricts the franchisee’s use of trademarks and other IP to use in the course of the franchise business and only for the duration of the franchise agreement.
-If you are new to IP and your rights you may find our article Intellectual Property FAQs a good starting point to understanding IP rights
+• Use of trademarks and other Intellectual Property Rights (IPR) – you will need to restrict the franchisee’s use of your trademarks, copyrights, trading styles, brand names, and other franchise IP to use in the course of the franchise business and only for the duration of the franchise agreement.
+If you are new to IPR, you may find our article Intellectual Property FAQs helpful.

-• Step-in rights - you may want to include a step-in right clause to allow you to give written notice to the franchisee to assume responsibility for the management of the franchisee’s franchise.
-Such a right should be limited to specific circumstances and termination grounds
+• Step-in rights – you may want to include a step-in rights clause to allow you to give written notice to the franchisee to assume responsibility for the management of the franchisee’s business.
+Such a right should be limited to specific circumstances.

-• Termination of the agreement – as a franchisor your ultimate sanction is to terminate the franchise agreement to protect your interests or the interests of the entire franchise network.
-Termination triggers should be spelled out in a comprehensive termination clause to minimise the risk of franchise disputes.
-Termination reasons could include persistent failure to comply with the franchise manual or to pay agreed fees or a breach of the agreed use of IP.
-In the case of non-payment of fees, you may grant a grace period, during which interest will apply on the delayed payment.
-If the payment is not made within the grace period, you reserve the right to terminate the agreement.
-Termination rights are generally wide ranging and one sided to protect you as the franchisor.
-It is unusual for a franchisee to be allowed to terminate the franchise agreement during the term of the agreement
+• Termination of the agreement – as a franchisor, your ultimate sanction is to terminate the franchise agreement to protect your interests or the interests of the entire franchise network.
+Termination triggers should be spelt out in a comprehensive termination clause to minimise the risk of franchise disputes.
+Termination reasons could include persistent failure to comply with the franchise manual or to pay agreed-upon fees, or a breach of the agreed-upon use of your intellectual property rights (IPR).
+Termination rights are generally wide-ranging and one-sided, designed to protect the franchisor.
+It is unusual for a franchisee to be permitted to terminate the franchise agreement during its term.

 Grounds for a franchisor to terminate a franchise agreement

-To terminate a franchise agreement early you need the grounds to do so otherwise you will be in breach of the agreement.
-It is therefore best to carefully consider the termination provisions in your franchise agreement.
+To terminate a franchise agreement early, you need the grounds to do so; otherwise, you will be in breach of the agreement.
 Potential reasons why a franchisor may want to terminate a franchise early include:

 • Franchisee’s inability to repay its creditors